trung-kieen/window-dotfiles/README.md

 ```
 # Extension
 <a name="extension"></a>
 For some extended config like setup github ssh, install wsl, nerd font and other development tool consider look up `extend.ps1`.
 Not every feature in script are *enable* by default.
-Comment in and out what you need in this file and run:
+Comment in and out what you need in this [file](https://github.com/trung-kieen/window-setup/blob/main/extend.ps1) and run:
 ```
 iex extend.ps1
 ```
 # Acknowledgment
 <a name="acknowledgment"></a>
-Special thanks to [jayharris](https://github.com/jayharris/dotfiles-windows), [jamestharpe](https://github.com/jamestharpe/windows-development-environment/blob/main/env-windows.ps1) for their great repo.
+Special thanks to [jayharris](https://github.com/jayharris/dotfiles-windows) and [jamestharpe](https://github.com/jamestharpe/windows-development-environment/blob/main/env-windows.ps1) for their great repo.